Language-Research-Technology/ldaca-website/content/news/posts/rdc-tech-meeting/index.md

 >
 > **Robustness**
 >
 > The OCFL also fills the need for robustness against errors, corruption, and migration.
 The versioning schema ensures an OCFL object is robust enough to allow for the discovery of human errors.
 The fixity checking built into the OCFL via content addressable storage allows implementers to identify file corruption that might happen outside of normal human interactions.
-The OCFL eases content migrations by providing a technology agnostic method for verifying OCFL objects have remained fixed.
+The OCFL eases content migrations by providing a technology-agnostic method for verifying that OCFL objects have remained fixed.
 >
 > **Storage diversity**
 > Finally, the community expressed a need to store content on a wide variety of storage technologies.
 With that in mind, the OCFL was written with an eye toward various storage infrastructures including cloud object stores.